Customer Revenue Received in Advance

 Debit

-Cash has been received by the business and deposited into its bank account.
-The debit records the increase in the cash balance in the balance sheet of the business.
+Firstly the business receives cash and deposits it into it’s bank account.
+Consequently the debit records the increase in the cash balance in the balance sheet of the business.

 Credit